FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 # Making Sense

-So the next step was to make sense of the data, and dress it to make it useable.
-Taking the CSV files, we read it, clean it, analyse it, add some additional functionality, then present it in a user friendly interface.
-Essentially, it is the same data that is available to all on the property website, however I created a method of filtering and shortlisting the properties according to the specific user requirement.
+So, the next step was to make sense of the data and dress it to make it useable.
+Taking the CSV files, we read it, clean it, analyse it, add some additional functionality, then present it in a user-friendly interface.
+Essentially, it is the same data that is available to all on the property website, however I created a method of filtering and shortlisting the properties according to the specific user requirements.

-In this particular case, the client's brief was two-fold: As a property investor, she wanted to be able to easily identify potentially under priced properties in a specific area, specifically for refurbishment, or " flipping" opportunities.
+In this case, the client's brief was two-fold: As a property investor, she wanted to be able to easily identify potentially under-priced properties in a specific area, specifically for refurbishment, or " flipping" opportunities.
 Secondly, she wanted the average rental information for each area, in order to consider properties for Buy-to-Rent opportunities.

 The end product still has a portion of manual labour involved, having to open a deal to see if it is an outlier, or that gem you are looking for, but Cinderella provided a handy sorting tool to shortlist the listings in order of most- to the least likely opportunities, based on the specific criteria.